Aquaculture Thematic Methods

 Aquaculture activities are classified according to:

-- SEEA CF land use and water area categories: Land used for aquaculture (1.3), including hatcheries (1.3.1) and managed grow-out sites (1.3.2); plus water area categories for inland waters (2.1), coastal waters (3.1), and EEZ areas (4.1) used for aquaculture or holding facilities[14]
+- SEEA CF land use and water area categories: Land used for aquaculture (1.3), including hatcheries (1.3.1) and managed grow-out sites (1.3.2); plus water area categories for inland and coastal waters[14]

-Marine spatial use classifications for aquaculture sites should be consistent with those applied in TG-2.3 Social and Livelihood Dependencies on Ocean Ecosystems and the ecosystem extent accounting framework where applicable, ensuring that aquaculture lease areas are recorded in a manner compatible with broader marine spatial planning accounts.
+Marine spatial use classifications for aquaculture sites should be consistent with those applied in TG-2.3 and the ecosystem extent accounting framework.

 3. Guidance Material